jorbDehmel/oak/README.md

 # `Oak` Compiler Structure

-This section is not required for a user-level understanding of the `Oak` language, but may be useful for troubleshooting and deeper understanding.
-The sections detailed below view each section of the `Oak` compiler as a discrete object, even when that is not technically the case (for instance, "the sequencer" and the "reconstructor" are really tightly intertwined, and few, if any, of the underlying units are represented by objects in code).
+This section is not required for a programmer-level understanding of the `Oak` language, but may be useful for troubleshooting and deeper understanding.
+The sections detailed below view each section of the `Oak` compiler as a discrete object, even when that is not technically the case (for instance, "the sequencer" and the "reconstructor" are really tightly intertwined, and few, if any, of the underlying units are represented by `C++` objects in code).

+The following sections represent a tangled nest of calls, and thus it should not be assumed that they are presented in the strict order in which they occur.

 ## Compiler Frontend and `acorn`